hbeck/ticker/Readme.md

 windows of the last three, respectively two atoms.
 If there is a `rec(C)` atom for a `car` identifier `C` among the last three that is not within the last two, it is the third (in the past).
-In this case we associate the time point `T` of its appearence in the stream with auxiliary atom `third`.
+In this case we associate the time point `T` of its appearance in the stream with auxiliary atom `third`.

 ```